-In this area the end user can create datasets uploading his/her own files.
+In this area you can create datasets uploading your own files.

 Click Create Dataset to open the dataset wizard which guides you through the dataset creation.
-It is possible to choose between XLS or CSV file as in the following figure.
+You can choose between XLS or CSV file as in the following figure.

 Fig. 5.2: Dataset creation.